 - Resistant to insect or rodent damage, mold, and rot

-If you are interested in building an energy-efficient home, you may want to read our blog: Net Zero Homes & New Energy Homes - The Benefits And Differences.
+And if you are interested in building an energy-efficient home, you may want to read our blog: Net Zero Homes & New Energy Homes - The Benefits And Differences.

 Choosing A Trustworthy Contractor

-Yes, we have left the most important point for last!
+We've have left the most important point for last!

 Unless you are doing most of the construction or contracting yourself, choosing the right contractor is one of the most important decisions with your new home.